 Definition:

-Natural Language Processing enables computers to understand, interpret, and generate human language.
-It bridges the gap between human communication and machine understanding.
+Natural Language Processing allows computers to read, comprehend, and produce human language.
+It narrows the space between human communication and machine comprehension.

 Key Aspects:

-NLP involves tasks like sentiment analysis, language translation, and chatbot creation, using techniques such as tokenization, stemming, and named entity recognition.
+NLP entails activities such as sentiment analysis, language translation, and chatbot development, leveraging tokenization, stemming, and named entity recognition techniques.

 Real-World Application: